epicfilemcnulty/bashido/README.md

 Modules
 =====

-This section contains only cursory documentation of each module, for the detailed usage instructions please use `module.function --help` option.
+This section contains only cursory documentation on each module, for the detailed usage instructions please use `module.function --help` option.

 apt
 ----